 3.1.4 Non-therapeutic use of substances to induce estrus (heat) is prohibited.

 3.1.5 Records must be kept of the administration of veterinary medical products.

-3.1.6 Animals treated with an antibiotic must not be used to produce milk or slaughtered to produce meat for the Animal Welfare Approved program before a period of time has passed that is at least twice the licensed withdrawal period of the antibiotic used.
+3.1.6 Animals treated with an antibiotic must not be used to produce milk or slaughtered to produce meat for the AWA program before a period of time has passed that is at least twice the licensed withdrawal period of the antibiotic used.

-3.1.7 Animals treated with any off-label medication must not be used to produce milk or slaughtered to produce meat for the Animal Welfare Approved program until at least seven days after medication, or an alternative withdrawal as advised by a veterinarian.
+3.1.7 Animals treated with any off-label medication must not be used to produce milk or slaughtered to produce meat for the AWA program until at least seven days after medication, or an alternative withdrawal as advised by a veterinarian.